stevefburke/covid_crowds/README.md

 3) Use the "convert_to_csv.py" file to convert the subset of .xml annotations to a .csv file, so that the data is compatible with the next steps.

-4) Follow the steps here for setting up environment, downloading the pre-loaded model weights, configuring the annotations for keras, training on the model with additional data, and performing inference on a test dataset: https://blog.insightdatascience.com/how-to-train-your-own-yolov3-detector-from-scratch-224d10e55de2
+4) Follow the steps here for setting up environment, downloading the pre-trained yolov3 model weights, configuring the annotations for keras, training on the model with additional data, and performing inference on a test dataset: https://blog.insightdatascience.com/how-to-train-your-own-yolov3-detector-from-scratch-224d10e55de2

 Note: these steps do not yet auto-analyze the inference results for precision and recall information, so that analysis must be done manually on the test dataset.